-- One of Munch's masterpieces along with The Scream and Dance of Life which we will see later. - When this was bought by the National Gallery, Oslo in 1909 it shocked the public.
+- One of Munch's masterpieces with The Scream and Dance of Life. - When this was bought by the National Gallery, Oslo in 1909 it shocked the public.
 One critic denounced it as a drunken prostitute.
-This is unlikely as although he did paint prostitutes they tended to be unattractive or even grotesque.
-This woman has the appearance of the madonna we saw earlier. - (CLICK) One important Norwegian precedent for the depiction of a dissolute woman would undoubtedly have been known to Munch, Hans Heyerdahl's painting of The Champagne Girl, which was also strongly attacked when exhibited.
-In which case, if Heyerdahl shows the evening before Munch shows the morning after. - Until his later years Munch showed little interest in still-life.
+This is unlikely to have been his aim as although he did paint prostitutes they tended to be unattractive or even grotesque.
+It is more likely this represent the Madonna. - One important Norwegian precedent for the depiction of a dissolute woman would undoubtedly have been known to Munch, Hans Heyerdahl's tiny, exquisite painting of The Champagne Girl, which was also strongly attacked when exhibited.
+If Munch's picture represents The Day After, Heyerdahl's might be called 'The Evening Before.' - Until his later years Munch showed little interest in still-life.
 Here he uses the still-life composition of bottles and glasses on the table to suggest that the woman has had a visitor the night before.